 A rousing documentary, many years in the making, that follows a group of determined local women in their 14-year fight for the right to work in Wollongong’s steel industry.

-For more information or to purchase tickets please visit the Sydney Film Festival website here.
+For more information please visit the Sydney Film Festival website here.